whit-wu/OrderTracker/README.md

 1. Separation of Concerns
 1. Interfaces and Unit Testing
-1. Intitial Setup of EF Core
+1. Initial Setup of EF Core
 1. EF Core Migrations
 1. Querying with LINQ